 The $17,000 propane-powered unit from Sunburst, Inc. of Eugene, Oregon, uses high temperatures (132 degrees and above) to eliminate seedling weeds.
 Repeated applications can even eliminate established plants, according to the manufacturer.

-Early said the thermal unit has been valuable during the wet winter and spring months when other techniques may not be practical.
-Limited use of the thermal unit is planned in the warm months because of heat and potential fire danger.
+The thermal unit has been valuable during the wet winter and spring months when other techniques may not be practical.
+Use of the thermal unit is carefully planned in the warm months because of heat and potential fire danger.